UEFBiomedicalInformaticsLab/NEDEA/README.md

 -   [Part 5: De novo predictions](Manual/Part_5_manual.md)

 The scripts are detailed in the hyper links in the above list.
 The scripts are arranged in the way they are supposed to be executed.
+The scripts are expected to be executed in the base directory which contains the 'Script' directory.
+Three main directories would be generated while executing the scripts.
+The 'Databases' directory to store the data downloaded from various online databases, the 'InputFiles' directory to store the primary input files and the 'OutputFiles' directory to store all results.

 ## Contacts